Periodontics In Phoenix & Ahwatukee, AZ

 Scaling and root planing is performed by a periodontist to help prevent the progression of periodontal disease.
 During the procedure, your periodontist cleans the teeth below the gums and remove the calculus from the tooth surface.
 The procedure helps to remove the harmful bacteria from the periodontal pocket.

-Can’t call us now?
-Complete the form below and a member of our team will contact you shortly to schedule your appointment.
+Complete the form below and a member from our Phoenix or Ahwatukee team will contact you shortly!